gesquivel-tech/power-bi-payments-kpi-dashboard/README.md

 ## Objective

-The objective of this project is to transform raw payment transaction data into a business-friendly Power BI dashboard that helps technical and non-technical users monitor:
+The objective of this project is to transform raw payment transaction data into a business-friendly Power BI dashboard that helps technical and non-technical users monitor payment performance and operational exceptions.

+The report focuses on:

 * total payment volume
-* successful and failed payments
+* successful, failed, pending, and refunded payments
 * failure rate
 * processed amount
 * average payment amount
-* error types
+* error distribution
 * failure rate by channel
-* SLA status and operational exceptions
+* SLA status and SLA breaches
+* regional and product-level operational issues

 The dashboard is designed to support quick decision-making, similar to how an operations team would monitor production output, rejects, delays, and process deviations.